 With a combo of walking and running you tend to push yourself to a high-intensity level with that 7 mph “sprint”.
 This will help you burn more calories during your workout and continue to burn them even after it’s over.
 Start by doing 20 second intervals and increase the time to 30-40 seconds if you can.

 Changing the incline on your treadmill when you work out will do wonders for your body and the exercise routine.
 That incline will push your heart rate higher and add another challenge in the aerobic department which will help burn more calories in less time.

 Bottom line, you don’t have to be a “runner” to follow this program.
-It’s got enough variety with small bits of running and walking to work for a variety of fitness levels.
+This 500 calorie treadmill HIIT workout has enough variety with small bits of running and walking to work for a variety of fitness levels.
 As a personal note; you can always increase or decrease the intensity to suit your goals and current level.